agajek777/agajek777/README.md

 # Hi there 👋

 ## 🌱 My specialisation
-I’m currently enhancing my knowledge about Web Applications and .NET platform.
-I got to know WinForms and .NET Framework but now I'm focusing on ASP.NET Core.
-I'm into developing modern WEB APIs using most popular and highly desirable frameworks and libraries.
-Azure is also in my field of interest.
+I’m currently enhancing my knowledge about Cloud technologies and Web Development.
+I used to work with older technologies like WinForms and .NET Framework but now I'm focusing on newest .NET 6.
+I'm intrested in developing modern WEB APIs using most popular frameworks and libraries.
+Azure & AWS are also in my field of interest.
 I learn about cloud computing and developing in my free time.
 In January 2021 I received my first Microsoft's Certificate - Azure Fundamentals.

 ## 🧪 Tech Stack
 ```csharp